HungryTurtleCode/christmasSnow/README.md

 # Snow is falling

-This is a quick little christmas themed project I threw togethe for a video on Hungry Turtle Code.
+This is a quick little Christmas-themed project I threw together for a video on Hungry Turtle Code.